nham/notes/notes/topology_manifolds.md

     *Proof:* The components are open since this is true for all locally path-connected spaces.
 Therefore they form an open cover.
 Manifolds are Lindelöf, so there's a countable subcover.
 But the components partition the space, so there must only be countably many components in the first place.

     This is because there's a countable basis of path-connected sets, and each of these belongs to exactly one component.
 That is, there's a surjective map from basis elements to connected components, and the basis set is countable.
 So the collection of components must be countable too.

+14. Any topological manifold $M$ is locally compact.
+This is immediate from Lee's Lemma 1.10 since, since Hausdorff spaces are locally compact iff every point has a precompact neighborhood.